Carmichael kicks off Globes, plunging straight into scandal

 The Golden Globes returned to the air Tuesday with a red carpet flush with celebrities and comedian Jerrod Carmichael as emcee, as the beleaguered award show sought to rekindle its pre-pandemic and pre-scandal glamour.

-Carmichael kicked off the 80th Golden Globes from the Beverly Hilton in Beverly Hills, California, with little of the fanfare that usually opens such glitzy ceremonies, diving straight into the issues that drove the Globes off the air and led much of the entertainment industry to boycott the Hollywood Foreign Press Association.
-He opened by asking the crowd to "be a little quiet here.
+Carmichael kicked off the 80th Golden Globes from the Beverly Hilton in Beverly Hills, California, with little of the fanfare that usually opens such ceremonies.
+He dove straight into the issues that drove the Globes off television and led much of the entertainment industry to boycott the Hollywood Foreign Press Association after the group was revealed to have no Black members.
+Carmichael opened by asking the crowd to "be a little quiet here."

 “I won't say they were a racist organization,” he continued before sitting on the stage.
 “But they didn't have a single Black member until George Floyd died.
 So do with that information what you will.”